MvvmCross/MvvmCross/docs/_documentation/fundamentals/navigation.md

 * AfterNavigate
 * BeforeClose
 * AfterClose
+* BeforeChangePresentation
+* AfterChangePresentation

 You might be using `Init()` or `Start()` methods in your ViewModels when updating from MvvmCross 4.x.
-This is now deprecated because it was done using reflection and therefore not very safe.
+These are now deprecated because it was done using reflection and therefore not very safe.
 When MvxNavigationService is used, a typed method called `Task Initialize()` will be available for you to perform any async heavy operations.

 ### Uri navigation